 The EX(trinsic) Factor!

-Not to make this article too academic, but it is important to define extrinsic and intrinsic incentives.
+Not to make this article too academic, it is important to define extrinsic and intrinsic incentives.
 Extrinsic motivation occurs when we are motivated to perform a behaviour or engage in an activity to earn a reward or avoid punishment.
 Intrinsic motivation involves engaging in a behaviour because it is personally rewarding; essentially, performing an activity for its own sake rather than the desire for some external reward.

 Acknowledging employees regularly builds intrinsic values in them.
-Being singled out for a job well done, creating a better process, being a positive influence in the workplace or just caring about the quality of their work, will generate loyalty and pride in an employee.
-Which in turn will result in greater productivity.
+Being singled out for a job well done, creating a better process, being a positive influence in the workplace or just caring about the quality of their work, will generate loyalty and pride in an employee which will result in greater productivity.

-A colleague who was assigned to head a foreign subsidiary for an international IT company had to work very hard to change the culture.
-As employees in the country had been so used to being financially rewarded for meeting sales targets, they no longer cared how they were achieved.
+A colleague who was assigned to head a foreign subsidiary for an international IT company had to work very hard to change the culture of the subsidiary because employees in that country had been so used to being rewarded financially for meeting their sales targets that they were no longer cared as to how they did it.

 One salesperson boasted that he closed a considerable deal to a client for a product that he knew was not ready to be marketed and then left the company that he worked for once he received the commission for the sale.
-This left the client with a product they paid for but could not use until modifications were made.
+This left the client with a product that they paid for but could not use until modifications were made.

 Good leaders acknowledge their employees’ efforts.
-Great leaders recognise the individual’s contribution to the organisation.
+Great Leaders recognise the individual’s contribution to the organisation.
 This is a subtle difference but a critical one.
 Building a sense of team is very important and will be easier to achieve if you build a sense of belonging in the individual.

-“Don’t do what’s right to get something.
-Do the right thing beucase it’s the right thing.”
+Don’t do what’s right to get something.
+Do the right thing beucase it’s the right thing.
+Joyce Meyer

 Having a trophy to recognise the event will keep the good deed in the consciousness of the team longer.
 Unlike an ‘employee of the month’ program, recognition of an individual’s effort does not pitch one employee against another.
 In fact, it heralds their achievements and the impact on their colleagues.

 Lasercraft is committed to offering tailored recognition solutions to our clients.
 You can browse our range of products here.